Skip to content

 • Joint identity-and-tool decision graph per case

-• Detections that fire on combined identity+agent behavior, not either alone
+• Detections that fire on combined signals, not siloed telemetry

 Recovery engineered before the incident.